The Great Hall, formerly

 has been in Edinburgh since about 854 A.D., St. Giles Kirk was built in the 12th

 century.
-A fire in 1385 destroyed most of the structure, with four massive
+A 1385 fire destroyed most of the structure, with four massive

 pillars in the center of the building possibly being all that survived.